highmobility/hm-ios-auto-api-explorer/README.md

 # Run the app

-Run the app on your phone, or simulator (bluetooth not available), to see test some of the commands:
+Run the app on your phone or iOS simulator (Bluetooth not available on the simulator).

+The app layout consists of simple buttons/segments.
+E.g. press the Lock Doors button to send the command to the car.

+The remote control has a safety feature built into the UX level.
+In order to trigger movement of the car, the direction has to be tapped continuously - at least twice per second.
+As soon as tapping is stopped the vehicle goes to standstill.
+This is to prevent the car to continue moving when the phone is accidentally dropped.